 Murray v.
 State, No. 07-13-00356-CR, 2015 WL 6937922 (Tex.
-App.- Amarillo Nov.
+App.-Amarillo Nov.
 9, 2015) (not designated for publication).

-At 1:00 a.m. officer saw Defendant's vehicle parked parallel to road, partially on improved road and partially in driveway next to closed fireworks stand which had been the location of a previous burglary.
-Officer parked behind vehicle and walked up to closed car window and knocked and yelled to get Defendant to wake up.
-He finally got him to awake and encounter led to arrest for DWI.
-In response to defense argument that this was an illegal stop, Court held this was a voluntary encounter.
-Even though officer testified the Defendant was not going to be allowed to leave once he approached the car this subjective intent regarding whether he could leave is only relevant when it is in some way communicated to citizen, which was lacking in this case.
+At 1:00 a.m. the officer saw the defendant's vehicle parked parallel to road, partially on improved road and partially in driveway next to closed fireworks stand which had been the location of a previous burglary.
+The officer parked behind vehicle and walked up to closed car window and knocked and yelled to get the defendant to wake up.
+He finally got him to awake, and encounter led to arrest for DWI.
+In response to the defense argument that this was an illegal stop, Court held this was a voluntary encounter.
+Even though the officer testified the defendant was not going to be allowed to leave once he approached the car this subjective intent regarding whether he could leave is only relevant when it is in some way communicated to citizen, which was lacking in this case.